tokio-rs/axum/axum/src/docs/extract.md

 ## Cannot implement both `FromRequest` and `FromRequestParts`

-Note that you cannot implement both `FromRequest` and `FromRequestParts` for the same type, unless it is wrapping another extractor:
+Note that you will make your extractor unusable by implementing both `FromRequest` and `FromRequestParts` directly for the same type, unless it is wrapping another extractor:

 ```rust,compile_fail